Pesto is a text-based, human-editable, and machine-transformable cooking recipe interchange format.

 cmpQstr3 input (Left expect) _ = [cmpParser (AmountStr <$> qstr) input (Left expect)]

-cmpQstr3 input (Right expect) expects = cmpParseSerialize (AmountStr <$> qstr) input (Right (AmountStr expect)) expects
+cmpQstr3 input (Right expect) expects = cmpParseSerialize (AmountStr <$> qstr) input (Right (AmountStr expect)) expectscmpQuantity a b = cmpQuantity3 a b a

-cmpInstruction a b = cmpInstruction3 a b a
+cmpQuantity3 = cmpParseSerialize quantitycmpInstruction a b = cmpInstruction3 a b a

-exactQuantity a b c = Right (Quantity (Exact a) b c)
+cmpInstruction3 = cmpParseSerialize instructionexactQuantity a b c = Right (Quantity (Exact a) b c)

-strQuantity = Quantity (Exact (AmountStr "")) ""
+strQuantity = Quantity (Exact (AmountStr "")) ""test = [

 "quantity" ~: testQuantityOverloaded